Quantum embedding study of strain and charge induced Stark effects on the NV$^{-}$ center in diamond: Introduction

 For use of NV$^{-}$ as a nanosensor, it is crucial to have a quantitative understanding of the strain and electric field induced Stark shifts.
-The first experimental study to estimate the electric-field susceptibility (permanent dipole) of the NV$^{-}$, provided 1.2--1.5 D ~\cite{Tamarat2006}; more recently, this number was estimated to have longitudinal and transverse components of 2.82 and 3.63 D, respectively ~\cite{Ji2024}.
+The first experimental study to estimate the electric-field susceptibility (permanent dipole) of the NV$^{-}$ provided 1.2--1.5 D ~\cite{Tamarat2006} ~\footnote{Note that to compare with our calculations described below (which do not involve macroscopic fields), the relevant results from, e.g., Ref.~\citenum{Tamarat2006} are those where the screening of macroscopic fields by the crystal are accounted for to convert to a response to the local field felt by the NV$^-$}; more recently, this number was estimated to have longitudinal and transverse components of 2.82 and 3.63 D, respectively ~\cite{Ji2024}.
 Studies employing the modern theory of polarization through density functional theory (DFT) have found a permanent dipole of 4.33 D ~\cite{Gali2019}, compared to 2.23--2.68 D obtained through direct computation of the electric-field Stark shift in the NV$^{-}$ through DFT ~\cite{Alaerts2024}.
-An application of group theory, on the other hand, finds 0.79 D ~\cite{Maze2011}.
+A calculation based on the piezoelectric properties of NV$^-$, on the other hand, finds 0.79 D ~\cite{Maze2011}.
 Other works employing few-level Hamiltonians and molecular-orbital approaches to treat the properties of the NV$^{-}$ under strain provided useful insights on the strain responses, but did not provide explicit numbers for the dipole couplings ~\cite{Rogers2009, Doherty2011}.
 Although some of these theoretical results are relatively close to experimental observations and provide valuable information about Stark effects on the NV$^{-}$, further work is required to fully quantify its dipole couplings and understand the physics underlying the evolution of the optical excited states of this color center under minute external (e.g., strain, electric) fields.